mruthunj4y/grove-interface-pers/CONTRIBUTING.md

 - [ ] Compare your pull request's source changes to the version deployed to IPFS to confirm that the output matches the source and that everything is rendering as expected.
 This helps spot issues like typos, or content that isn't rendering correctly.
 - [ ] If there are any failing checks in your PR, troubleshoot them until they're all passing.

-### Source Code vs app.compound.finance
+### Source Code vs app.grove.finance

 When changes from pull requests are merged, a build is first created in the repo and then an action snapshots the `/build` directory contents and deploys the directory to IPFS.

-A member of the Compound team can then take the built release and update where [app.compound.finance](https://app.compound.finance) redirects to your IPFS content of your release.
-We'll also notify users in the `#development` channel in Compound Discord to notify the community of a new deploy of the web3 front-end.
+A member of the grove team can then take the built release and update where [app.grove.finance](https://app.grove.finance) redirects to your IPFS content of your release.
+We'll also notify users in the `#development` channel in grove Discord to notify the community of a new deploy of the web3 front-end.